CQCL/hugr/specification/hugr.md

 ### Goals

 - Modular design, allowing new operations, data types, and rewrite methods defined by third-parties.
 - Represent mixed quantum-classical programs, allowing for efficient lowering through bespoke compilation to dedicated targets.
 - Efficiently serializable.
 Different tools should be able to send and receive HUGRs via a serialized interface when sharing the in-memory structure is not possible.
 - Provide a common interface for rewrite operations with support for opaque types.

 ### Non-goals

 - Translations to other representations.
-While the HUGR should be able to encode programs in languages such as QIR, the translation should be implemented by separate crates.
+While the HUGR should be able to encode programs in languages such as QIR, the translation should be implemented by separately.
 - Execution, or any kind of interpretation of the program.
 The HUGR describes the graph representation and control flow, without fixing the semantics of any extension operations defined outside the core set in this document, which will be most in actual use.

 ### Main requirements

 - A directed graph structure with extensible operation types in the nodes and data types in the edges.
 - Indexed connection ports for each operation node, which may be connected to another port with the same data type or remain unconnected.
 - Control-flow support with ability to capture both LLVM SSACFG style programs and programs from future front-ends designed to target HUGR.
 These including the upcoming Python eDSL for quantum-classical programming, and BRAT (which already uses an internal graph-like representation for classical functional programs and quantum kernels).
 We expect that these front-ends will provide programmer-facing control flow constructs that map to the preferred constructs in HUGR without first having to pass through an LLVM/SSACFG intermediate.
 - Support for nested structures.
 The nodes form a tree-like hierarchy with nested graphs encoded as children of their containing node.
 - User-defined metadata, such as debug information, can be efficiently attached to nodes and queried.
 - All user-provided information can be encoded and decoded in a stable (versioned) efficient serialized format.
 - A type system for checking valid operation connectivity + (nice to have) only operations supported on specific targets are used.
 - A space efficient and user friendly specification of a subgraph and replacement graph, along with an efficient routine for performing the replacement.

 ## Functional description